MODx Snippet FAQ

 How do I get the resource of ID of the current document?

-The current document's ID is available in a snippet by using
+The current document's ID is available in a MODX Revolution snippet by using

 Why doesn't my snippet produce any output?

-Why do I see the actual snippet call on the page instead of my snippet's output?
+Why do I see the actual snippet tag on the page instead of my snippet's output?

-The Rich Text Editor has altered the text of the document holding the snippet call.
-Depending on the settings, the Rich Text Editor (RTE) will replace some characters with their HTML entities, including the brackets and ampersands in a snippet call.
-When that happens, MODx won't recognize it as a snippet call and will just pass it on to the browser for display.
+Sometimes, the Rich Text Editor will the text of the document holding the snippet tag.
+Depending on the settings, the Rich Text Editor (RTE) will replace some characters with their HTML entities, including the brackets and ampersands in a snippet tag.
+When that happens, MODX won't recognize it as a snippet tag and will just pass it on to the browser for display.

-Why aren't my snippet parameters available in my snippet?
+Why aren't my snippet properties available in my snippet?

-Snippet parameters are case-sensitive and should always be enclosed in backticks (`), never single or double quotes.
+Snippet properties are case-sensitive and should always be enclosed in backticks (`), never single or double quotes.
 The back tick is usually on the key with the tilde character (~).
-Failing to use backticks around snippet parameters is, by far, the most common error for beginning snippet developers.
+Failing to use backticks around snippet properties is, by far, the most common error for beginning snippet developers.

 Can I use echo and print to produce the output of my snippet?

-Yes, but it's better to use a variable or a placeholder.
+Yes, but it's strongly recommended that you return a variable or set a placeholder.
 For a very simple snippet, use a variable (by convention, almost all snippet developers use the variable $output).
 Put your output in that variable and return it.
 Example:

 $output="";